vitelabs/vite-wiki/docs/tutorial/rule/mintage.md

 ## Mintage

-Mintage transaction is always initiated by token owner by calling mintage contract and passing in token parameters.
+Mintage transaction is the transaction of issuing a new token on Vite.
+The issuer can send mintage transaction to mintage contract with passed-in parameters.
-Once the transaction is processed successfully, mintage contract will transfer tokens of the total supply to owner's account.
+Once the transaction is processed successfully, a total supply amount of tokens will be sent to the issuer's account and the issuer is assigned as owner.

-Mintage transaction will charge a certain fee in two alternative ways:
+Mintage transaction will burn ***1,000 VITE***.

-* Burn ***1,000 VITE***, or
-* Stake ***100,000 VITE***, which can be retrieved in **7776000** snapshot blocks(about 3 months).
-The token issued will continue to be effective.

 ### Parameters

 * `tokenName`: **1**-**40** characters token name, including uppercase and lowercase letters, spaces and underscores.
 Cannot have consecutive spaces; cannot begin or end with spaces
-* `tokenSymbol`: **1**-**10** characters token symbol, including uppercase and lowercase letters, spaces and underscores.
-Cannot have consecutive spaces; cannot begin or end with spaces
+* `tokenSymbol`: **1**-**10** characters token symbol, including uppercase and lowercase letters and numbers
 * `totalSupply` and `decimals`: Having $totalSupply \times 10^{decimals} \leq 2^{256}-1$
 * `isReIssuable`: Token type.
 Fixed-supply or re-issuable.
 * `maxSupply`: Maximum supply.
 Mandatory for re-issuable token.
 Having $maxSupply \leq 2^{256}-1$